scipy/scipy/doc/source/dev/toolchain.rst

 - First and foremost, SciPy is a Python project hence it requires a Python environment.
 - The LAPACK and OpenBLAS numerical libraries need to be installed.
-- Compilers for C, Cython and Fortran code are needed.
+- Compilers for C, C++, Cython and Fortran code are needed.
 - The Python environment needs the ``NumPy`` package to be installed.
 - Testing requires the ``pytest`` Python package.
 - Building the documentation requires Sphinx and ``numpydoc``.